KineticPreProcessor/KPP/docs/source/using_kpp/04_input_for_kpp.rst

 -----------

 You may restrict a chemical mechanism to use a given version of KPP or later.
 To do this, add

 .. code-block:: console

    #MINVERSION X.Y.Z

 to the definition file.

 The version number (:code:`X.Y.Z`) adheres to the Semantic Versioning style (https://semver.org), where :code:`X` is the major version number, :code:`Y` is the minor version number, and :code:`Z` is the bugfix (aka “patch”) version number.

-For example, if :code:`#MINVERSION 2.4.0` is specified, then KPP will quit with an error message unless you are using KPP 2.4.0 or later.
+For example, if :command:`#MINVERSION 2.4.0` is specified, then KPP will quit with an error message unless you are using KPP 2.4.0 or later.

 .. _model: